AMT Ghostbusters Ecto-1A Light Kit Installation Guide

 This first light kit is designed to be used with the AMT Ecto-1A kit shown.

 The traditional Ecto-1 has a slightly different roof lighting set-up.
-Please see Light Kit 2 for Traditional Ecto-1 at the end of the guide for the 1A.
+Before starting the build, please see additional information for the Traditional Ecto-1 Light Kit HERE

 The Ghostbusters Ecto-1A was one of those models just screaming out for a good quality standard light kit, and up until now was sadly neglected.
 It's one of my favourite models to build, with all model parts giving a great fit and super finish.